stepancar/articles/articles/color-channel-mapping/src/index.md

 }
 ```

-The problem with such animations is that only a developer can create them, without programming skills, it is impossible.
+The downside of this approach is that only developers can create such animations; without programming skills, it's impossible.

 ## SVG-based animation

-Let's imagine that the animation is made using svg.
+Now, let's imagine the animation is created using SVG.
+For example:
-For example, like this:

 ```xml
 <?xml version="1.0"?>